bigbluebutton/bigbluebutton.github.io/index.md

   * polling
   * breakout rooms

-BigBlueButton is compatible with JAWS screen reader (see our [accessibility statement](https://bigbluebutton.org/accessibility/)).
+BigBlueButton can record your session for later playback.
+To support students with accessibility needs, BigBlueButton is compatible with JAWS screen reader (see our [accessibility statement](https://bigbluebutton.org/accessibility/)).

-BigBlueButton is an [open source](http://github.com/bigbluebutton/bigbluebutton) project licensed under the LGPL license.
+BigBlueButton is [open source](http://github.com/bigbluebutton/bigbluebutton) under the LGPL license.
 If you are a developer you are free (and welcome) to build upon our project for your needs.
+If you are familiar with Linux, you are (more than) welcome to setup your own BigBlueButton server (see linmks below).

-This documentation site is for administrators and developers who want to setup a BigBlueButton server, customize it, and integrate it with existing applications using our API.
+This site contains the project's documentation.
+It is written for administrators and developers who want to setup a BigBlueButton server, customize it, and integrate it with existing applications using our API.
 If you are an end-user (instructor or teacher) and interested in how to use BigBlueButton, visit [bigbluebutton.org](http://bigbluebutton.org).

 ## Two types of users